MathiasReker/Java-CI-CD/README.md

 <div align="center">
 <h3 align="center">CI/CD GitHub Action</h3>
   <p align="center">
-    A CI/CD pipeline for your maven project!
+    A CI/CD workflow for your maven project!
   </p>
 </div>

 ## Getting Started

-This is an example on how you can build a CI & CD pipeline with GitHub actions.
+This is an example of building a CI & CD pipeline using GitHub actions.

+The CI pipeline depends on maven to compile and test your project's code.
+JPA/MySQL is supported.

+The CD pipeline will create a docker image of your project and deploy the docker containers to a remote server using SSH.
+Using docker-compose, we can create a subnetwork inside the docker containers that links the project's image with an image of MySQL.

+In the `docker-compose.yml`, you can configure the tag of the images.
+By default, the tag of the project is dev.
+However, you can change that to a specific version to control the deployment.
+The workflow supports tags in sem-version format `v*.*.*`.

+To create a new release using a specific tag; go to tags -> Create new release -> publish the release.

 ### Install Actions secrets

 Navigate to your GitHub repository.
 Go to settings -> secrets -> actions.

-Add following keys:
+Add the following keys:

 - SSH_USER
 - SSH_HOST